ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-I will add forms to allow users to add comments and likes to posts on behalf of the correct user
+In this project, I will add authorization to my app using CanCanCan.

 ## Built With